daaain/browser-llm-script-interaction-extension/DEVELOPMENT.md

 2. **Extension Won't Load**: Check manifest.json syntax and permissions
 3. **API Connection Failed**: Verify LM Studio server is running
 4. **TypeScript Errors**: Run `pnpm typecheck` for detailed errors
+5. **E2E Test Failures**:
+   - Ensure LM Studio is running with a tool-capable model (e.g., Qwen3-Coder-30B)
+   - Check that tools are enabled by default in settings
+   - Verify temperature is set to 0.1 for consistent results
+   - Tests expect multiple tool calls for comprehensive validation

 ### Logging

 - Background script logs appear in service worker console
-- Popup logs appear in popup DevTools console
+- Sidepanel logs appear in sidepanel DevTools console
 - Use `console.log()` for debugging (remove in production)

 ## Contributing